araichev/vegehead/recipes/chocolate.rst

 - 50    g   coconut oil
 - 70    g   cocoa powder
 - 20	g   cocoa nibs
+- 1 	t   ground vanilla beans
 - 1		t 	carob powder
-- 1 	t   ground vanilla beans
 - 1     t   honey

 Directions
 ----------
 #.
-Melt the cocoa butter and coconut oil over medium heatpan or double boiler until it reaches 46 |o| C
+Liquify the cocoa butter and coconut oil over medium heat in a sauce pan or double boiler
 #.
 Remove from heat and thoroughly mix in the remaining ingredients
 #.
 Pour into a chocolate mold, pan, baking paper, something like that
 #.
 Chill and store in a refrigerator

 Variations
 ----------
-- Add 40 g dried cherries or cranberries.
+- Add 40 g dried cherries or cranberries